 How can I prevent getting or spreading influenza?

 - You cannot get influenza from any of the influenza vaccines.
 Get immunized every year to protect yourself and those around you.

 - Wash your hands often with soap and water.

 - Use an alcohol-based hand sanitizer gel to clean your hands if soap and water are not available.

-- Cough and sneeze into your sleeve or a tissue (throw tissue away after use).
+- Cough and sneeze into your sleeve or a tissue (throw tissue away after use and wash your hands).